OBF/GSoC/00_ideas.md

 [some support](https://dlang.org/spec/cpp_interface.html) for C++.

-First create D read support to familiarize with BAM and ADAM formats, sambamba codebase, and all the libraries involved.
-After that the writing codepath can be added.
+First create D read support to familiarize with BAM and ADAM formats, sambamba code base, and all the libraries involved.
+After that the writing code path can be added.
 Optionally, filtering in the reader can be then enhanced by leveraging Parquet metadata and columnar structure.